-Miles, an 11-year-old blind male, was unable to stand or walk on his own.
+Myles, an 11-year-old blind male, was unable to stand or walk on his own.

-According to Pearlman, Miles was in critical condition and was showing signs of dehydration.
+According to Pearlman, Myles was in critical condition and was showing signs of dehydration.
 He was laying in a puddle of his own urine and could not access his food and water bowls several feet away.

-Miles was immediately taken to an animal hospital where it was discovered that he had a heart-based tumor, a severely enlarged prostate and arthritis among other issues.
+Myles was immediately taken to an animal hospital where it was discovered that he had a heart-based tumor, a severely enlarged prostate and arthritis among other issues.

 Grunhovd, Held and Pearlman all noted the strong smell of ammonia in the house.